xayhewalo/julianbc/README.md

 - [X] Decouple focus and keyboard
 - [X] Use `kivy.Factory` instead of importing widgets into .kv files
 - [ ] figure out why one finger scrolling is fast and two finger scrolling is slow
+- [ ] Don't crash when zooming in too much or zooming out too much
 #### Timeline
 - [ ] Sync timelines should set start and end ordinals of all timelines
 - [ ] add scroll